Average NZ Salaries by Age 2025 - Where Do You Stand?

 - Additionally, your earning potential and net worth can be influenced by various factors, including your education, skills, work experience, and the industry in which you work.

-- For these reasons, it's arguable (to a certain degree) that understanding what you should earn and your net worth at each stage of life can help you set goals and make informed financial decisions.
+- For these reasons, understanding what you should earn and your net worth at each stage of life can help you set goals and make informed financial decisions.

 - To increase your income and net worth, consider investing in your education and skills, negotiating your salary, pursuing promotions and new opportunities, starting a side hustle, and seeking out high-paying industries.